Thanujann20/Apocalypse/README.md

 Kill as many zombies as you can.

-IF a zombie is not killed a crosses the border, you lose.
+IF a zombie is not killed and crosses the border, you lose.

 Made Using Pygame.